Mosel & Saar

 ‘Greetings, river, framed by perfumed vineyard-covered hills, Framed by grass; river of greenest shores.
 Your strong waters carry ships, flowing in easy waves.
 Along the stream, and a glittering lake your depths emulate.’

-Along the old Saarschleife, to to the Igeler Säule, you cycle and then to and Wasserbillig in Luxembourg.
+Along the old Saarschleife, to to the Igeler Säule, you cycle to Wasserbillig in Luxembourg.
 In the afternoon you’ll turn eastwards to Trier where you’ll stay for around 3 hours.
 This city is known for its Roman legacies like the Porta Nigra, the Basilica of Constantine the Great and an amphitheater.
-After visiting there is one hour cycling to the mooring-place of the barge.Day 4: Mooring location outside Trier - Bernkastel Kues, 31 mi.
+Finally, approximately one hour of cycling remains to the mooring place of the barge.Day 4: Trier - Bernkastel Kues, 31 mi.
 (50 km)

 The route showcases Roman influence that is still present today in ancient villas, public baths, and other relics of ancient civilizations.
 The ancient remnants dot the slopes along the winding river.
 Destination today is the medieval town of Bernkastel Keus with its romantic narrow streets, remarkable half-timbered houses, and picturesque nooks and crannies.

-In the morning you are transferred by bus to Daun, to the start of the Moselle-Maare cycling trail, possibly the most famous cycling trail of the central Moselle.
+In the morning you are transferred by bus to Daun, to the start of the Mosel-Maare cycling trail, possibly the most famous cycling trail of the central Mosel.
 The track is built on an old railway line.
-There is no simpler way to cycle to the Moselle valley than on the former railway line through the Volcanic Eifel!
-The road runs through the landscape of volcanoes and crater lakes, along magnificent viaducts and past old railway stations and continues to roll on the Moselle bike path to Bernkastel-Kastel Kues.Day 6: Bernkastel-Kues - Zell, 25 mi.
+There is no simpler way to cycle to the Mosel Valley than on the former railway line through the Volcanic Eifel!
+The road runs through the landscape of volcanoes and crater lakes, along magnificent viaducts and past old railway stations and continues to roll on the Mosel bike path to Bernkastel-Kastel Kues.Day 6: Bernkastel-Kues - Zell, 25 mi.
 (40 km)

 The Mosel continues through a green and fascinating landscape with vineyards and forests and beautiful towns and villages like the ‘Winzerdorf’ Wolf.
 Further on, around the next curve, you’ll be surprised by the beautiful double city in Jugendstil, Traben Trarbach.
 The ship waits for you in the city of the black cat, Zell.
 The story goes that when some wine merchants from Aachen had to choose which wine barrel they wanted to buy, a black cat jumped upon one of the barrels to defend it.
 Of course, this made it clear for them which barrel they should buy.Day 7: Zell - Cochem, 22 mi.
 (35 km)